merkelvit-sys/booking-Add/README.md

 ## English

-VibeMemories is a modern Progressive Web Application (PWA) built with an **Offline-First** architecture.
+**Trolley Dienst** is a modern Progressive Web Application (PWA) built with an **Offline-First** architecture.
 It is designed to manage shift schedules and book slots for public trolley witnessing, optimized for mobile devices, and integrated with a Google Sheets database.

 ### 1. Architecture & Tech Stack